Running Multiple Nodes

 What are the minimum system requirements?

-There isn’t a strict minimum, as you can run API-based models (Gemini, OpenAI, etc.) which rely on external services, not your local hardware.
-However, if you want to run local models using Ollama, your system needs to be powerful enough to achieve at least 15 Eval TPS for the specific model you choose.
+Your system needs to be powerful enough to achieve at least 15 Eval TPS for the specific model you choose.
+All models are served locally using Ollama.
 Refer to the Selecting Models page for performance benchmarks on various hardware configurations.

 Node Status